ilios/user-guide/courses-and-sessions/courses/README.md

   - **Objectives:** maintain / manage objectives and their relationships to parent (program year) objectives, vocabulary terms, and MeSH terms
   - **Learning Materials:** upload and / or link learning materials at the course level
   - **Competencies:** read-only display of competencies that are linked to the associated program year objectives
-  - **[Terms](https://iliosproject.gitbook.io/ilios-user-guide/schools/vocabularies):** maintain vocabulary terms associated with this course at the course level
+  - **[Terms](https://iliosproject.gitbook.io/ilios-user-guide/schools/vocabularies):** maintain vocabulary terms associated with this course
   - **[MeSH](https://iliosproject.gitbook.io/ilios-user-guide/additional-information/mesh):** maintain MeSH (Medical Subject Header) terms associated with this course at the course level
   - **Program Cohorts:** maintain / manage cohort(s) attached to this course